Prime-Holding/rx_bloc/packages/rx_bloc_cli/doc/continuous_delivery.md

 ```

 For more details on that and other commands, as well as their arguments, please check out the `{project_root}/fastlane/README.md` file.

-### Github pipeline:

-If you haven't created an access token for your distribution repository in Github [using this guide][clone_github_repo_with_access_token], do so and take note of it.

-Access the `Actions secrets and variables` within the settings page of your Github repository.
-There you should define two repository secrets with the same values as in the local environments:
-- `MOBILE_DISTRIBUTION_REPOSITORY_ACCESS_SECRET`: access token used for fetching the contents of the distribution repository
-- `MOBILE_DISTRIBUTION_ENCRYPTION_PASSWORD`: password used for encrypting/decrypting content from the distribution repository

-Within the `{project_root}/.github/workflows/build_and_deploy_app.yaml` file the default configuration builds the app but does not deploy it.
-If you want to deploy your app after the build succeeds, change the `publish_to_store` variable within the `build_android_app`/`build_ios_app` jobs to `true` and commit the new changes.

-Once the build is done, the `deployment.yaml` and the build artifacts will be available to be downloaded from Github.

-In order to trigger a new build, push a new tag to the repository in one of the following formats:
-`production-v1.2.3+45` or `my_awesome_tag_name-development-v1.2.3+45`

 ---